alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   alt="A pair of cards.
 Each card has a big image and some descriptive text underneath, and the word “new” on a coloured background set across the top right-hand corner of the image."
 %}

-Last year I [made some changes][not_all_equal] to de-emphasise sorting by date, and while I stand by that decision, I went too far.
+Last year I [made some changes][not_all_equal] to de-emphasise sorting by date and reduce recency bias.
+I stand by that decision, but now I see I went too far.
 Nobody comes to my site asking *"what did Alex write on a specific date"*, but there are people who ask *"what did Alex write recently"*.
-I'd made it more difficult to find my newest writing, so I'm giving it a subtle visual treatment and more prominence on the homepage.
+I'd made it too difficult to find my newest writing, and that's what this tweak is trying to fix.

 This should have been a simple change, but it became a lesson about the inner workings of CSS.